 \section{Abstract}

-This paper targets interactive object-level editing(e.g., deletion, recoloring, transformation, composition) in dynamic scenes.
+This paper targets interactive object-level editing (\textit{e.g.}, deletion, recoloring, transformation, composition) in dynamic scenes.
 Recently, some methods aiming for flexible editing static scenes represented by neural radiance field (NeRF) have shown impressive synthesis quality, while similar capabilities in time-variant dynamic scenes remain limited.
-To solve this problem, we propose 4D-Editor, an interactive semantic-driven editing framework, allowing editing multiple objects in dynamic NeRF based on user strokes on a single frame.
-Our dynamic scene representation is built upon hybrid semantic feature fields so that the spatial-temporal consistency can be maintained after editing.
-In addition, we design recursive selection refinement that significantly boosts segmentation accuracy in a dynamic NeRF to aid the editing process.
-Moreover, we develop multi-view reprojection inpainting to fill holes caused by incomplete scene capture after editing.
-Extensive experiments and editing examples on real-world demonstrate that 4D-Editor achieves photo-realistic dynamic NeRF editing.
+To solve this problem, we propose 4D-Editor, an interactive semantic-driven editing framework, allowing editing multiple objects in a dynamic NeRF with user strokes on a single frame.
+We propose an extension to the original dynamic NeRF by incorporating a hybrid semantic feature distillation to maintain spatial-temporal consistency after editing.
+In addition, we design Recursive Selection Refinement that significantly boosts object segmentation accuracy within a dynamic NeRF to aid the editing process.
+Moreover, we develop Multi-view Reprojection Inpainting to fill holes caused by incomplete scene capture after editing.
+Extensive experiments and editing examples on real-world demonstrate that 4D-Editor achieves photo-realistic editing on dynamic NeRFs.
 Project page: \href{https://patrickddj.github.io/4D-Editor}{https://patrickddj.github.io/4D-Editor}

 \thefootnote \thefootnote